History of Spain (1808–1874)

-Abdications of Charles IV & Ferdinand VII, 1808
+Abdications of Charles IV and Ferdinand VII (1808)

 The reign of Charles IV was characterized by his lack of interest in governing.
 His wife Maria Luisa dominated him, and both husband and wife backed Manuel de Godoy as first minister.
 Many of Godoy's decisions were criticised and increasingly Charles's son and heir, Ferdinand gathered support against his detested father.
 A mob supporting Ferdinand attacked Godoy at the palace of Aranjuez, arresting him.
 Charles IV under pressure abdicated in favor of his son, now Ferdinand VII.
 Napoleon had already invaded Portugal 1807, and had troops on the ground in Spain already.
 Napoleon called on Ferdinand to come to Bayonne, where he was currently situated.
 Ferdinand went, expecting Napoleon to affirm his status as king of Spain.
 Unbeknownst to Ferdinand, Napoleon also summoned Charles IV.
 Napoleon called on Ferdinand to abdicate in favor of his father, who had abdicated under pressure.
 Charles did not want to leave a path open for his detested son to be his heir, and abdicated in favor of Napoleon himself.
 Napoleon at this point designated his older brother, Joseph Bonaparte as king of Spain.
 An assembly of Spaniards ratified the Bayonne Constitution, Spain's first, which Joseph I signed.
 Although the constitution never came into full force, the fact that it provided for representation from regions of Spain and elsewhere in the Spanish Empire, namely Spanish America and the Philippines, set an important precedent.

-Napoleon's 1808 invasion and Spanish resistance, 1808–1814
+Napoleon's 1808 invasion and Spanish resistance, (1808–1814)

 Although there were a few Spaniards who supported Napoleon's seizure of power in Spain, many regional centers rose up and formed juntas to rule in the name of the ousted Bourbon king, Ferdinand VII.
 Spanish America also created juntas to rule in the name of the king, since Joseph I was considered an illegitimate sovereign.
 Bloody warfare raged in Spain and Portugal in the Peninsular War, much of which was fought using guerrilla tactics.